Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Introduction

 \section{Introduction}

-The term ``content moderation'' is commonly associated with the process of screening the appropriateness of user-generated content, as well as imposing penalties on \emph{users} who break the platform rules~\cite{roberts2019behind}.
-However, social networking platforms sometimes host entire \emph{communities} that systematically skirt or break the rules.
+The term ``content moderation'' is commonly associated with the process of screening the appropriateness of user-generated content, as well as imposing penalties on \emph{users} who break the rules~\cite{roberts2019behind}.
+However, social networking platforms sometimes host entire \emph{communities} that systematically defy regulations.
 There, host platforms oftentimes ban or limit the functionalities of one or several online communities.
-This has happened, for example, when Facebook decided to ban groups related to the ``QAnon'' conspiracy~\cite{statt_facebook_2020}, or when Reddit decided that not all communities were welcome on the platform~\cite{dewey_these_2015} and banned subreddits like \texttt{r/FatPeopleHate} and \texttt{r/transfags}.
+This has happened, for example, when Reddit decided that not all communities were welcome on the platform~\cite{dewey_these_2015} and banned subreddits like \texttt{r/FatPeopleHate} and \texttt{r/transfags}.
+Also, more recently, following the 2021 storming of the United States Capitol, groups supporting far-right ideologies and the QAnon movement have been banned across different mainstream social media platforms~\cite{brewster_extremists_2020}.

 The extent to which platforms should be the judges, juries, and executioners of these interventions is a topic of heated debate and has prompted experiments of governance models with societal participation~\cite{fb_news_welcoming_2020}.
 There, platforms outsource some of their policy decisions---\eg, should we ban an online movement from our platform?---to a panel of experts (\eg, journalists, politicians, lawyers) representing the public interest~\cite{almeida2020digital}.